How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Yes, you have to pay crypto taxes in the US if you have any profit from your crypto trading activities or if you have any income from digital assets.

-In the US, crypto trading, including crypto-to-crypto and crypto-to-FIAT trades, are taxed under capital gains taxes.
+In the US, crypto trading, including crypto-to-crypto and crypto-to-FIAT trades, are taxable and subject to capital gains taxes.
 If you sell any of your crypto, including NFTs, you’d be taxed at a capital gains tax rate.

-Whereas, if you earn any income from crypto, from earning any type of crypto interest or staking rewards, would be taxed at your income tax rate and reported on your income tax return.
+Whereas, if you earn any income from crypto, from earning any type of crypto interest or staking rewards, the income would be taxed at your ordinary income tax rate and it needs to be reported on your income tax return.

 What happens if you don’t report your crypto taxes

-The IRS has enough resources to track all unreported or misreported crypto holdings while tax authorities across other countries (including the EU) are transferring information on people’s crypto trading information to pursue any unpaid crypto taxes.
+The IRS has enough resources to track all unreported or misreported crypto activities while tax authorities across other countries (including the EU) are tracking information on people’s crypto trading information and other activities to pursue any unpaid crypto taxes.

-Professional crypto CPAs can help you estimate the correct amount to pay by reconciling your crypto trading, generating the right reports, etc.
+Professional crypto CPAs can help you calculate the correct tax amount to pay by reconciling your crypto transactions, generating the right reports, etc.

 In recent times, the most popular case of someone not reporting their crypto taxes was the deceased John McAfee, who pledged not to pay taxes in the US, from non-crypto activities to his crypto holdings.
 The IRS and other US authorities went after McAfee with many resources to recover the unpaid taxes.